NukolLodda/Flopcraft/README.md

 ___
-**Downloading Aesthetic Music Files For Modussy** Expand All
+**Downloading Aesthetic Music Files For Modussy**

+When you download the Modussy jar file, you either renamed the extension to .zip or make a texture pack.
+There are plenty of tutorials on how to make texture packs but they aren't really that complicated.

+In both cases, you must have the sound files go to the following directory:
+"assets/modussy/sounds"

-@@ -69,76 +57,77 @@ however, it is important and very crucial that you MUST convert all sound files
+however, it is important and very crucial that you MUST convert all sound files
 ___
 the music disc's supposed sound files are recorded from the following videos: